kosukeiwaki/freemarket_sample_70g/README.md

 ### Association
-- belongs_to :group
+- belongs_to :item
-- belongs_to :user
+- belongs_to :category